Building miniextendr for webR — R compiled to WebAssembly via Emscripten.

 🔗CI

-.github/workflows/webr.yml runs cargo check --target wasm32-unknown-emscripten -p miniextendr-api on every PR matching the paths filter (miniextendr-api/**, miniextendr-macros/**, miniextendr-engine/**, miniextendr-lint/**, rpkg/**, tests/cross-package/**, Cargo.{toml,lock}, Dockerfile.webr, .github/workflows/webr.yml).
+.github/workflows/webr.yml runs three tiers.
+Tier 1 is cargo check --target wasm32-unknown-emscripten -p miniextendr-api on every PR matching the paths filter (miniextendr-api/**, miniextendr-macros/**, miniextendr-engine/**, miniextendr-lint/**, rpkg/**, tests/cross-package/**, Cargo.{toml,lock}, Dockerfile.webr, .github/workflows/webr.yml).
 It catches cfg-gating regressions and macro-emission bugs that fail to compile on wasm32; it does not catch link errors or runtime issues — those are tier 2/3 work.

 🔗See also